 By: Todd Hoff

 The promise of the book is that you will understand the cloud after reading it.
 The author has made a bold statement that “the cloud is not that hard to understand, it’s just that nobody has taken the time to explain it properly”.
-The book is meant for a general audience and takes you through a slow step-by-step journey to help you digest the concepts and formulate them better in your head.
+The book is meant for a general audience.
+It takes you through a slow step-by-step journey to help you digest the concepts and formulate them better in your head.

 By: Pini Reznik, Jamie Dobson, Michelle Gienow